-- 1. Globally applicable, hence not biased towards a region, culture or country - 2.
-Relevant, recognised and understandable to users and industry (What benefit is it providing?) - 3.
-Unique (intention, format, technicalities), objective and mutually exclusive Includes both attributes and their values - 4.
-Non-legislation specific.
-It is a piece of information required globally, but will be governed / legislated for locally (i.e. If Organic, Food Quality/Food Assurance Claims etc.) - 5.
-High-level attribute Would a user require or expect to search, subscribe or publish information through this view?
-The best method for collection is not necessarily how the User would publish (i.e., the ideal method of collection may require more granularity) - 6.
-Single, comprehensive, and mutually exclusive code list - 7.
-No ambiguity in any terms/words used - 8.
-All GPC Attributes will be described to show what information they are seeking to identify.
-No Brick Variant will be used
+- 1. Globally applicable. - 2.
+Relevant, recognised, and understandable to users and industry (What benefit is it providing?). - Unique (intention, format, technicalities), objective and mutually exclusive Includes both attributes and their values. - Non-legislation specific.
+It is a piece of information required globally but will be governed / legislated for locally (i.e., If Organic, Food Quality/Food Assurance Claims etc.). - 5.
+Should be single, comprehensive, and mutually exclusive code list. - All GPC Attributes will be described to show what information they are seeking to identify.
+No Brick Variant will be used.